leo-chartier/moonshot/project_report.md

 One of those nodes also has a `next` attribute which is itself a node.
 It represents the statement following the current one and is used to progress the story.

 A `Node` wrapper will be created to hold more data, including:
-- `origin`: The underlying Renpy node.
+- `origin`: The underlying Ren'Py node.
 - `parents` and `children`: Two lists of `Edges` that connect to this node.
 - `screens`: A list of screens visible when the game processes this statement.
 - `callers`: A list of previous `Call`s to know where to return to later on.

-The main reason for the wrapper's existence is that the Renpy nodes do not provide a direct way to their predecessors which will be important as described further in this document.
+The main reason for the wrapper's existence is that the Ren'Py nodes do not provide a direct way to their predecessors which will be important as described further in this document.

 A `Graph` and `Edge` classes will also be written for completeness and to make things easier to use.